Summer 2007 Back to Home - Environmental Science Program

 The Newton Conservators is a citizens group that advocates for Newton's open spaces.
 Since its founding in 1961, it has helped preserve over 200 acres of open space and created several major parks for public enjoyment.

 With over 400 members, The Conservators group is a force for the proper use and protection of parks, playgrounds, conservation areas, ponds, and streams in Newton.
 It has also helped enact ground-breaking environmental ordinances for protection of wetlands, clean air, energy conservation, road salt limits, and tree preservation.
 It leads walks through conservation areas and gives grants for environmental study in the schools.
-It supports the Environmental Science Program each year with scholarship funds.
+It generously supports the Environmental Science Program each year with scholarship funds.

 City of Newton